jolicode/castor/doc/07-parallel.md

 ## Parallel execution

-The `parallel()` function provides a way to execute functions in parallel, so you do not have to wait for a function to finish before starting another one:
+The `parallel()` function provides a way to run functions in parallel, so you do not have to wait for a function to finish before starting another one:

 ```php